aficiomaquinas/lending-reminders/README.md

 Todo
 --

-* Make mail text
+* Use native sheets url instead of blockspring
-* make sendgrid template
+* Handlebars?
-* Make email string per person
+* make sendgrid template?
 * Send each email
 * Heroku scheduler and remote usage